Scoobidu/FlashCard_Generator/README.md

 # `Flashcard Generator`

 This is a frontend project assignment from Almabetter.
 It is a flashcard generator app which helps in creating multiple flashcards in a group.
-This app lets us `create`, `share`, `download`, `delete` and `print` the created flashcards, The user interface of this app is completely responsive.
+This app lets us `create`, `share`, `download` and `delete` the created flashcards, The user interface of this app is completely responsive.

 ## `Description`
 This project was created individually by me, utilizing a variety of frontend technologies namely `React` a powerful JavaScript library, as well as `Tailwind CSS` to ensure that the user interface is responsive, I utilized `Redux` for efficient state management, and included `React-icons`, `Formik` and `react-testing-library` for testing purposes.
 Languages used in this project are `HTML`, `CSS`, `JavaScript`.
 Finally, the project was deployed using `Netlify`.